Fix for WebDAV SSL choices

 It appears that only certificates that have been generated in the FreeNAS GUI (signed by a CA created with the FreeNAS GUI) are available to the WEBDAV service when using HTTPS.

-#4 Updated by Waqar Ahmed about 1 year ago
+#4 Updated by Waqar Ahmed over 2 years ago

 - File list_of_cas.png list_of_cas.png added

 - File list_of_certs.png list_of_certs.png added

 - File webdav_cert_options.png webdav_cert_options.png added